Matthew Walls – Chief Executive Officer

 Bill Rhodes – Independent Non-Executive Chairman

-Mr Rhodes became Chairman of GENinCode in January 2021.
-He is also Chairman of the Nasdaq-listed bioinformatics and genomic analysis company OpGen Inc., Chairman of the supervisory board of the Dutch private company CytoSmart Technologies BV, a non-executive director of the AIM-listed in vitro diagnostic company Omega Diagnostics Group plc and a board member of Paramit, a Californian-based private medical device contract manufacturer.
-Mr Rhodes serves as an advisor to Altaris Capital Partners, a large U.S.-based healthcare private equity fund.
+Mr. Rhodes became Chairman of GENinCode in January 2021.
+He is also Chairman of the Nasdaq-listed bioinformatics and genomic analysis company OpGen Inc., and a Non-Executive Director of California-based Nodexus Inc. as well as OncoDNA S.A.., located in Belgium He previously served as Chairman of the Supervisory Board of the Dutch private company CytoSmart Technologies BV, a non-executive director of the AIM-listed in vitro diagnostic company Omega Diagnostics Group plc and a board member of Paramit, a California-based private medical device contract manufacturer.
+Mr. Rhodes serves as an Operating Partner for Altaris Capital Partners, a large U.S.-based healthcare private equity fund.
 He is also Senior Executive in Residence mentoring life science start-ups at Cornell University, with which he has been involved since 2013.
 Prior to his role at Cornell University, he spent 14 years at Becton, Dickinson & Co.
-(BD), one of the world’s leading suppliers of medical, diagnostic and life science research products.
-During his time at BD, he held a number of senior leadership positions most latterly as Senior Vice President, Corporate Strategy and Development, responsible for the group’s worldwide mergers and acquisitions and corporate strategies.
-Prior to the role, Mr Rhodes was Worldwide President of BD Biosciences, a business segment with turnover of over US$1.0 billion.
+(BD), one of the world's leading suppliers of medical, diagnostic and life science research products.
+During his time at BD, he held a number of senior leadership positions most latterly as Senior Vice President, Corporate Strategy and Development, responsible for the group's worldwide mergers and acquisitions and corporate strategies.
+Prior to the role, Mr. Rhodes was Worldwide President of BD Biosciences, a business segment with turnover of over US$1.0 billion.
 Prior to working for BD, he held senior business development positions with Pfizer and J&J. He has a BSc in entomology from Cornell University and an MSc in International Business from Seton Hall University.